 Preparedness is also valuable after the role is already open and candidates are actively interviewing with you.
 Whether you meet with each hiring manager daily or weekly, inform yourself about the health of the pipelines for their roles.
 Come to those meetings with high-level information on candidate flow.
 The hiring manager may only want an answer to one question: Are we close to finding someone?
 However, providing them with other insights will reinforce how on top of things you are and possibly educate them on other aspects of their open req they didn’t know they wanted to know.
 Highlight a few top candidates and where they are in the process and go over any bottlenecks you want mitigated.

 The takeaway here is that collaboration is crucial for getting the results you want, and people are more inclined to want to work with you if you have your stuff together.
-If you pay it forward by doing your homework and operating with proactive integrity, hiring managers will become more engaged in the recruiting process, making your job that much easier.
+If you pay it forward by doing your homework and operating with proactive integrity, hiring managers will become more engaged in the tech recruiting process, making your job that much easier.

 Make yourself the expert